-Authorize issuance of a General Lease - Recreational and Protective Structure Use to the Applicant beginning April 1, 2019, for a term of 10 years, for the continued use and maintenance of an existing boat dock, boat lift, gangway, three pilings, and bank protection; as described in Exhibit A, Land Description, and as shown on Exhibit B, Site and Location Map (for reference purposes only), attached and by this reference made a part hereof; consideration for the boat dock, boat lift, gangway, and three pilings: \$485 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.
+- 2. Authorize acceptance of compensation from the Applicant in the amount of \$414 for the unauthorized occupation of State land for the period beginning October 13, 2017, through August 22, 2019. - 3.
+Authorize issuance of Lease No. PRC 4777.1, a General Lease -Recreational and Protective Structure Use to the Applicant, beginning August 23, 2019, for a term of 10 years, for the continued use and maintenance of an existing boat dock, two personal watercraft floats, gangway, two pilings, and bank protection previously authorized by the Commission; and the use and maintenance of an existing boat lift not previously authorized by the Commission; as described in Exhibit A, Land Description, and as shown on Exhibit B, Site and Location Map (for reference purposes only), attached and by this reference made a part hereof; consideration for the boat dock with boat lift, personal watercraft floats, gangway and pilings: \$221 per year, with an annual Consumer Price Index adjustment; consideration for the bank protection: the public use and benefit, with the State reserving the right at any time to set a monetary rent if the Commission finds such action to be in the State's best interests; and liability insurance in an amount no less than \$1,000,000 per occurrence.